 President, Chief Executive Officer and Founder

 Greg Mayes founded Engage Therapeutics in 2017 after more than 20 years of leadership roles in the biopharmaceutical industry.
-His personal experience caring for his teenage son with epilepsy drives his passion in developing Staccato Alprazolam, a seizure rescue treatment that could abort ongoing seizures.
+His personal experience caring for his teenage son with epilepsy drives his passion in developing Staccato Alprazolam, an investigational seizure rescue treatment that could abort ongoing seizures.
 Greg is dedicated to leveraging his drug development experience and working with key opinion leaders (KOLs) to identify new therapeutic options for patients affected by epilepsy.

 Previously, Greg played an integral role in the growth of Advaxis Immunotherapies, a Princeton, N.J., based biotech company developing immuno-oncology therapies for patients with hard-to-treat cancers through its bacterial vector system, Lm Technology™.
 As its chief operating officer, he was instrumental in helping to secure more than $200 million in funding and in identifying and negotiating partnerships with companies such as Amgen, AstraZeneca and Merck & Co., Inc. Greg also served as a president of Unigene Laboratories, Inc.